 3. Do the Math

-1. To survive: The amount you need to survive includes money for rent, food, health insurance, utility bills, school, and installments of any debt/loans that you may have to pay.
+- To Survive: The amount you need to survive includes money for rent, food, health insurance, utility bills, school, and installments of any debt/loans that you may have to pay.
 Basically, all the necessities of your life.
 This is the amount that you absolutely must make before leaving your day job.

-2. To live comfortably: This includes everything you need to survive, plus things like entertainment, a car, food other than Ramen noodles, etc.
+- To Live Comfortably: This includes everything you need to survive, plus things like entertainment, a car, and the occasional splurge.

-3. To thrive: What does the top of your game look like?
-When you think of a lavish lifestyle, how do you envision yourself living?
-Is it having enough money to take a vacation and travel?
-To send your kids to summer camp?
-To buy/renovate a house?
+- To Thrive: What does the top of your game look like?
+Is it having enough money to travel?
+To buy a home?
+To focus more on your hobbies?

 List your expenses for each set of numbers.
-Not only will doing so tell you how much you need to make, it will also make it immediately clear to you when you’ve moved from surviving as a freelancer to living comfortably, and finally, to thriving.
+Not only will doing so tell you how much you need to make, it also gives you benchmarks to reference as you’re moving from surviving as a freelancer to living comfortably, and finally, to thriving.

 Once you have crunched the numbers for the first question, it’s time to decide how many months of savings you want before you quit.
-Ideally, it should be three to six months.
-This will give you the buffer you need to make decisions that pay off for your freelance business in the long run, without having to scramble for short-term gains.
+Ideally, it should be 3-6 months.
+This amount gives you the buffer you need to make decisions that pay off for your freelance business in the long run, without having to scramble for short-term gains.
 You also won’t have to worry about finding clients or matching your full-time income right from the first month.

-Before you quit, explore your insurance options.
+Before quitting, explore your insurance options.
 One of the biggest benefits of a day job is having health insurance for yourself and your family.
-Unfortunately for freelancers, the individual costs go up and there aren’t many options to choose from.
+Unfortunately for freelancers, the individual costs go up and the options are sometimes limited.

 Pull up a list of expenses you already have and see which ones are necessary for any freelancing you do.
 They’re now your business expenses and will continue to be after you leave your day job.

-Once you’ve locked in your “why,” given yourself deadlines, and done the math, it’s time to finally dive deep into the nitty-gritty of starting a freelance business while working a day job.
+Once you’ve locked in your “why,” given yourself deadlines, and done the math, it’s time to dive into the nitty-gritty of starting a freelance business while working a day job.
+Remember not to try to do everything at the same time or you’ll end up overwhelming yourself.
+In the beginning, it’ll be slow going.
+And that’s okay.

 If there’s one thing we emphasize at Foundr, it’s the importance of research.
 Imagine freelancing with a day job—sacrificing family time, working nights and weekends, and investing money in your new business—only to find out a few months later that your idea isn’t profitable.